NMSU-CS-CS371/admissions-ethics-programming-assignment-EzraL8/README.md

   - **Aware model**: Includes them intentionally to promote fairness (e.g., extra weight for first-gen or low-income applicants).

 ---
+## So for this assignment I tweaked both the blind and aware models.
+I only kept Locality and Disability weights for the aware model.
+This is what I deemed fair as I dont believe that other factors matter when dealing with applications.
+For the blind model I lowered extra and essay's down to .01, I lowered reccomendations to 0.02 and lastly I lowered test scored and GPA down to 0.3 each.
+The I changed both of these models to demonstrate how I would like to have been judged in my application.
+In my eyes, this model is fair.
+I dont think that having extra curriculars should give you an advantage.
+I worked during highschool so I never had time to do things like that.

 ## ⚙️ How to Run